tum-pbs/pbdl-book/others-timeseries.md

 Reducing the dimension and complexity of computational models, often called _reduced order modeling_ (ROM) or _model reduction_, is a classic topic in the computational field.
 Traditional techniques often employ techniques such as principal component analysis to arrive at a basis for a chosen space of solution.
 However, being linear by construction, these approaches have inherent limitations when representing complex, non-linear solution manifolds.
 In practice, all "interesting" solutions are highly non-linear, and hence DL has received a substantial amount of interest as a way to learn non-linear representations.
 Due to the non-linearity, DL representations can potentially yield a high accuracy with fewer degrees of freedom in the reduced model compared to classic approaches.

 The canonical NN for reduced models is an _autoencoder_.
 This denotes a network whose sole task is to reconstruct a given input $x$ while passing it through a bottleneck that is typically located in or near the middle of the stack of layers of the NN.
-The data in the bottleneck then represents the compressed, latent space representation $\mathbf{c}$, the part of the network leading up to it the encoder $f_e$, and the part after the bottleneck the decoder $f_d$.
+The data in the bottleneck then represents the compressed, latent space representation $\mathbf{c}$.
+The part of the network leading up to the bottleneck  $\mathbf{c}$ is the encoder $f_e$, and the part after it the decoder $f_d$.
 In combination, the learning task can be written as

 $$
 \text{arg min}_{\theta_e,\theta_d} | f_d( f_e(\mathbf{s};\theta_e) ;\theta_d) - \mathbf{s} |_2^2